Gonzalez8/checktime/README.md

 - Provides status updates about the system
 - Allows administrators to add, remove, or list holidays remotely

-### Database Service
+### Database
-Manages a SQLite database that stores:
+Uses PostgreSQL to store:
 - Holiday information (date and description)
 - Schedule periods and their date ranges
 - Daily check-in/check-out times for each schedule period
+- User accounts and authentication data

 ## Telegram Commands